The DNA of leading Daily Business

 How does this look in reality?

-To make theory closer to reality, here are 3 examples of how the 4 elements work in reality (scroll left/right to see more):
+To this intoere are 3 examples of how the 4 elements work in reality (scroll left/right to see more):

 With this framework in place, it becomes easier to understand the fundamentals of leading development, improvement, and change.

-The book LEADERSHIP: LESSON ONE provides extensive details on this, yet you can get a brief overview of these dynamics here:
+The book LEADERSHIP: LESSON ONE provides extensive details on this, and you might want to start the conversation with your peers: